Oleg-Nedina/neuralnets/README.md

 While recognizing that ultimate performance does not yet match highly tuned, platform-specific libraries (like OpenBLAS), our custom C++ implementation achieved a significant performance gain.

 ![Results](.github/assets/results.png)

+## Note on Commit History:
+This project was developed as part of a university assignment.
+The development took place in a private repository to maintain academic integrity.
+Consequently, the full version history is not visible here, and the project appears as a single initial commit.